dnmfarrell/Perl6-One-Liners/README.md

     perl6 -ne '.split("\t").pick(*).join("\t").say'

-Find the minimum element on a line
+Find the lexically minimum element on a line

     perl6 -ne '.split("\t").min.say'

-Find the minimum element over all the lines
+Find the lexically minimum element over all the lines

     perl6 -e 'lines.split("\t").min.say'

-Find the maximum element on a line
+Find the lexically maximum element on a line

     perl6 -ne '.split("\t").max.say'

-Find the maximum element over all the lines
+Find the lexically maximum element over all the lines

     perl6 -e 'lines.split("\t").max.say'

+Find the numerically minimum element on a line

+    perl6 -ne '.split("\t")».Numeric.min.say'

+Find the numerically  maximum element on a line

+    perl6 -ne '.split("\t")».Numeric.max.say'

 Replace each field with its absolute value